 - Put a statement on your website of the extra precautions you are taking to ensure the safety of your guests.
 View a sample letter to help you craft your own message.
 You need to modify accordingly for your B&B.

 - Modify your cancellation policy to be flexible.
 You may want to consider eliminating cancellation fees and deposits.
 Or if a deposit is taken, indicate it will be refunded in the form of a gift certificate to be used sometime in the future.
 Be sure you make these changes in your booking engine emails and on your website.
 This is a good opportunity to re-evaluate your email copy.
 Ensure that they are friendly, welcoming and include how you will make their stay safe.
 Look for different ways to communicaate with your guests such as texting.

 - Change out your breakfast menu to prepare items that are easier to-go options.
-Try new recipes and take photos of your dishes to post on your social media channels.

 - Is your booking engine performing as it should?
 Research other software systems and identify the pros and cons for switching such as better pricing, more options to communicate with guests, reporting, credit card processing, etc.